NU-CBITS/guides/tools/hockeyapp/README.md

 1. Add details to the bug story with a summary, context, and a URL to the HockeyApp crash group.
 1. Finally annotate the HockeyApp crash group with a link to the Pivotal bug.
-1. After the bug is fixed and the Pivotal story is delivered, mark the HockeyApp crash group as complete.
+1. After the bug is fixed, the fix is destributed and the Pivotal story is delivered, mark the HockeyApp crash group as complete.